 The program involves much reading and research outside of formal classes.
 This work is recognized through enrollment in S864 (Readings in Sociology), S866 (Research in Sociology), S869 (PhD Thesis), and G901 (Advanced Graduate Research).
 The formal titles of these course numbers can be misleading or confusing though.
-This section provides an overview of when students register for these different credits.
+This section provides an overview of when and how to register for these different credits.

 S864 (Readings in Sociology) functions as an independent readings course presided over by a faculty member.
-Typically, students register for S864 when an advanced course they would like to take is not offered by the department or will not be offered while the student is taking courses.
+Students typically register for 3 credits of S864 when studying for a qualifying exam.
+Students may also take S864 when an advanced course they would like to take is not offered by the department or will not be offered while the student is taking courses.
 So, in lieu of taking an advanced course, students create a reading list in consultation with an appropriate faculty member, complete the readings, and write synthesis paper(s) and/or perform other work.
-Students must have permission of the chosen faculty instructor to take S864.